Skip to content

 Tsumura

-Key Aspects of His Work:
+Key Aspects of His Work

-• The brand’s most iconic piece is a jacket with numerous pockets designed as a personal shelter for use in emergency or disaster situations.
+• Final Home: The brand's most iconic piece is a jacket with numerous pockets designed as a personal shelter for use in emergency or disaster situations.
 The pockets can be filled with newspapers, clothes, food, or other items, providing insulation and storage.
+This design embodies his vision of fashion as a practical and adaptable tool for survival.

-• Tsumura experiments with how clothing can function as an extension of the human body, incorporating concepts of technology, utility, and emotional connectivity.
+• Relationship Between Technology and the Body: Tsumura experiments with how clothing can function as an extension of the human body, incorporating concepts of technology, utility, and emotional connectivity.

 References & Inspiration